vanminh1701/fcj-ws02-ecs/content/3-demo/3.1-run-cfn/_index.md

 - On the machine you have installed the AWS CLI and configured the connection with an IAM user with sufficient rights.

-- Use the following Github Repo templates: [fcj-ws02-cfn-ecs](https://github.com/vanminh1701/fcj-ws02-cfn-ecs)
+- Use the following Github Repo templates: [Github link](https://github.com/vanminh1701/fcj-ws02-cfn-ecs)

 #### Application Architecture